-The next step in our studies is learning how Python represents sequence data types.
+In this chapter we will learn how Python represents sequence data types.
 A sequence type is defined by having the following properties:

-- \ membership operator (for example, the ability of using the keyword in); - \ a size method (given by the method len(seq)); - \ slicing properties (for example, seq[:-1]); and - \ iterability (we can iterate the data inside loops).
+- membership operator (for example, the ability of using the keyword in); - a size method (given by the method len(seq)); - a slicing properties (for example, seq[:-1]); and - iterability (data can be used inside loops).

-Python has five built-in sequence types: strings, tuples, lists, byte arrays, and bytes:
+Python has five built-in sequence types: strings, tuples, lists, byte arrays, and bytes:1